 Location: 22 N Market St, Asheville

-6. Sip and People-Watch at 5 Walnut Wine Bar
+6. 5 Walnut Wine Bar

 In contrast to the raucous atmosphere at Off the Wagon, if you prefer your girls’ nights to be a lot calmer, 5 Walnut is a great choice.
 This wine bar has beautiful impressionistic murals on the walls, with wooden furniture and exposed brick to complete the warm, comfortable setting.